Tafsir1729/Emotion-Recognizer-from-Texts/README.md

-Recognizes emotions from a text.
+An application which can recognize emotion/reaction from text